-The Department of Treasury and Finance administers Disaster Recovery Assistance for local governments and agencies following an eligible natural disaster event on behalf of the Treasurer.
+The Department of Treasury and Finance administers disaster recovery assistance for local governments following an eligible natural disaster event on behalf of the Treasurer.
 Eligible disaster events may include a storm, flood, earthquake, bushfire etc.

 There are a range of relief measures available to assist individuals, local governments and state agencies in their recovery from a natural disaster.